dchwebb/Punck/README.md

 The microcontroller operates in device mode simultaneously managing three USB classes:

 - Mass Storage Class:
 Used to provide access to the internal sample flash memory so the storage can be accessed as a normal USB Flash drive.
+The storage is formatted using FAT16 file system.

 - MIDI/Audio Class:
 Bi-directional MIDI is supported to enable playback of drum voices from a USB host.
 A sysex implementation allows the Browser editor to exchange configuration and playback information with the module.